cursey/kanan/README.md

 You can run `python kanan.py -h` for more usage information.

 ## Features
-By default every script (mod) that comes with kanan is enabled.
+* By default every script (mod) that comes with kanan is enabled.
 To disable a mod go into the `./scripts/` directory and delete it, or add the name of the feature (BitmapFont for example) to `disabled.txt`.

-You can attach kanan to different processes if you are running multiple clients.
+* You can attach kanan to different processes if you are running multiple clients.
 Open an adminstrator command prompt where `kanan.py` is located and run
 `python kanan.py -p<id>` where `id` is the process id you want to attach to.

-You can use kanan to load dll's into mabi by modifying `DllLoader.js`.
+* You can use kanan to load dll's into mabi by modifying `DllLoader.js`.
 More details on what to do are located at the top of that file.
+* Simple scripts can be automatically coalesced to cut down on memory usage.

 ## Known issues
 * The WindowsAppearFaster patch seems to cause crashes in certain locations.